Building Foundations for Natural Language Processing of Historical Turkish: Resources and Models: Related Work

-As can be seen from the reported results, the error rates of the OCR and HTR systems are relatively high.
-The noise in transcriptions and digitized texts produced by these systems pose another challenge for any NLP task to be performed on them.
+As these results indicate, the error rates of OCR and HTR systems remain relatively high.
+The noise in transcriptions and digitized texts produced by these systems poses an additional challenge for downstream NLP tasks.

-Recently, some commercial tools for accessing content of historical Turkish documents have emerged.
-For instance, a transcription system for printed text is built on Transkribus \citep{DBLP:conf/eScience/ColuttoKHM19}, by fine-tuning an existing model with manually annotated Ottoman printed text \citep{TranskribusModel}.
-Another system is designed for keyword search within a predefined collection of historical Turkish documents \citep{Muteferriqa}.
-A thorough evaluation of these commercial systems is challenging due to the limitations imposed by their free versions.

-Works on NLP for historical Turkish are really scarce, compared to those that have been conducted on other historical languages \citep{fokkens-etal-2014-biographynet,sprugnoli2019novel,lai-etal-2021-event,zilio-etal-2024-nlp}.
-There are a few studies considering the text classification problem.
-One notable study \citep{CanCanSahinKalpakli+2013+40+57} focused on automatic categorization of Ottoman poems according to their poets and time periods.
-The authors utilized two statistical machine learning approaches, Naive Bayes and Support Vector Machines, to classify poems by poet and time period.
-Their SVM-based approach achieved 88.89\% accuracy in the poet classification and 89.19\% accuracy in the time period classification on a collection of Ottoman literary texts from ten poets and five consecutive centuries.
-Recently, \cite{gokceoglu2024multi} presented a text classification dataset of articles in both Ottoman and Russian spanning the late 19th and early 20th centuries.
-The dataset contains historical Turkish articles in Perso-Arabic script but does not include their Latin-script versions.
-The authors trained Llama-2 \citep{touvron2023llama}, Falcon \citep{almazrouei2023falconseriesopenlanguage}, and mBERT \citep{devlin-etal-2019-bert} models on this dataset for multi-level text classification.
-They also compared the simple bag-of-words Naive Bayes (BoW-NB) method with these large models and observed that BoW-NB is comparable to these large models in a low-resource setting.
-They reported the best F1 score on their first-level single-label classification dataset as 77.65\% achieved by the mBERT model, while the best F1 score on the second-level single-label classification dataset was reported as 83.84\% achieved by the BoW NB model.
+Compared to work on other historical languages \citep{fokkens-etal-2014-biographynet,sprugnoli2019novel,lai-etal-2021-event,zilio-etal-2024-nlp}, research on NLP for historical Turkish is extremely limited.
+A few studies have addressed text classification.
+One notable example \citep{CanCanSahinKalpakli+2013+40+57} investigated the automatic categorization of Ottoman poems by poet and time period, using Naive Bayes and Support Vector Machines.
+Their SVM-based approach achieved 88.89\% accuracy for poet classification and 89.19\% for time period classification on a corpus of Ottoman literary texts spanning ten poets and five consecutive centuries.
+More recently, \citet{gokceoglu2024multi} presented a classification dataset of Ottoman and Russian articles from the late 19th and early 20th centuries.
+While the dataset includes Ottoman Turkish articles in Perso-Arabic script, it does not provide their Latin-script transcriptions.
+The authors trained Llama-2 \citep{touvron2023llama}, Falcon \citep{almazrouei2023falconseriesopenlanguage}, and mBERT \citep{devlin-etal-2019-bert} models for multi-level text classification and compared these with a bag-of-words Naive Bayes (BoW-NB) baseline.
+Interestingly, they found BoW-NB to be competitive with large models in low-resource settings.
+The best F1 score for first-level single-label classification was 77.65\% with mBERT, while the best second-level single-label classification performance was 83.84\%, achieved by BoW-NB.